scalabridgelondon/curriculum/docs/section1/methods/group-activities.md

 import mads.*

-object GroupActivities extends Section: def content[A](mads: Mads[A]): A =
+object GroupActivities extends Section("Group Activities"): def content[A](mads: Mads[A]): A =
     import mads.syntax.*

     md"""
-# Methods: Group Activities

 ## 1. Investigating Methods

 Read the code for the method `mystery` below.
 Discuss in your group what you think the method does, *without* running the code.